jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Download Albums from Immich Photos:</span>
-- From version 3.0.0 onwards, the script can be executed in 'Download Albums from Immich Photos' Mode.
+- From version 3.0.0 onwards, the script can be executed in Mode 'Download Albums from Immich Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect to Immich Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder <OUTPUT_FOLDER> given by the argument '-o, --output-folder <OUTPUT_FOLDER>' (mandatory argument for this mode).
+- If you configure properly the file 'Config.ini' and execute this Mode, the script will connect to Immich Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder <OUTPUT_FOLDER> given by the argument '-o, --output-folder <OUTPUT_FOLDER>' (mandatory argument for this mode).
 - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.
 - To download all albums mathing any pattern you can use patterns in <ALBUMS_NAME>, i.e: --immich-download-albums 'dron*' to download all albums starting with the word 'dron' followed by other(s) words.
 - To download several albums you can separate their names by comma or space and put the name between double quotes. i.e: --immich-download-albums 'album1', 'album2', 'album3'.